FakeItEasy/FakeItEasy/docs/argument-constraints.md

 # Argument constraints

-When configuring and [asserting](assertion.md) calls in FakeItEasy, the arguments of the call can be constrained so that only calls to the configured method where the arguments matches the constraint are selected.
+When configuring and [asserting](assertion.md) calls in BlairItEasy, the arguments of the call can be constrained so that only calls to the configured method where the arguments matches the constraint are selected.